 Keep weeds at bay.
 You can use a paraquat weedkiller (Weedol) providing you do not get the spray on the new growths.
 This type of weedkiller can be sprayed right up to the rose main stem without damaging the rose bush.

 Your roses should be growing quite well now.
 You may need to do a bit of tying in for your ramblers and climbers before they get too much out of control.
 Greenfly and other aphids are most certain to put in an appearance in this month, so keep on top of them with an insecticide.
 You can also start using a combined spray such as Multi-rose.
 This is a combines insecticide and fungicide that will help to control mildew, blackspot, aphids and other bugs and also rust.
 All in one spray.
+Don't forget the rose feed - each month now until end august.

 This is the month when all your caring for your roses really pays dividends as they start to bloom.
 Most bush roses, climbers and ramblers will be at least showing plenty of flower buds if not fully flowering now.
 Continue to look beyond the flower - at the foliage and stems - to make sure that pests and diseases are not lurking or starting to take hold.
 Keep the roses well watered - especially the ones growing near walls!